knative/docs/docs/eventing/debugging/README.md

 ```

 This should return a URI, likely ending in '.cluster.local'.
 If it doesn't, then
-it implies that something went wrong during reconcilation.
+it implies that something went wrong during reconciliation.
 See
 [Channel Controller](#channel-controller).

 We will verify that the two resources that the `chan` creates exist and are